Francisco-Thiago/Learning-Diary/Other/How could I make programming fun.md

 ![image](https://github.com/Francisco-Thiago/Learning-Diary/assets/75057408/989448e1-0dc0-43a7-92b0-15ce859b1194)

 # Day 04: Icons
 I added icons and some details in the logo.
-I have plans to make a carousel and the script to make the side bar viable.
+I have plans to make a carousel and a script to make the sidebar viable.
+I know it's strange, but programming already became something fun for me.
+I notice it when the first thing I thought was just "add something in my html".
+It's simple and satisfactory.
+Sometimes we work so hard to learn new technologies that we forgot the happiness of these simple things.
+I just want to make beautiful things on my screen :)

 ![image](https://github.com/Francisco-Thiago/Learning-Diary/assets/75057408/23e9f64b-6753-4429-9342-38b02afb276c)